|Date of Birth||4 September 1969, London, England, UK|

 Mini Bio (1)

 Noah George Taylor, the elder of two boys, was born in 1969 in London, England, to Maggie (Miller), a journalist and book editor, and Paul Taylor, a copywriter and journalist.
 His family lived in both England and New Zealand before returning to his parents' native Australia in 1974.
 His parents divorced when he was a teenager and his father remarried--to theater publicist, Suzie Howie.
 Noah left home at age 16 before graduating from University High School in Melbourne when he fell into acting.
 He decided to pursue his craft at St. Martin's Youth Theater.
 Despite his intense studies, the remote, slim-framed actor did not make his professional theater debut until March 1997 with Chekhov's "The Seagull."

 His work at St. Martin's led to an auspicious debut playing the painfully shy and sensitive teen Danny Embling in the coming-of-age film The Year My Voice Broke (1987).
 This affecting performance lost none of its heart-tugging appeal when the sequel Flirting (1991) came out four years later.
 Noah won awards for both films.
 Unconventionally typecast as the gawky, gloomy-eyed, somewhat manic depressive, directors started lining up to use the young actor.
-It all culminated in what is arguably the best known perf of his career--as the young, tortured genius, pianist David Helfgott, in Shine (1996).
+It all culminated in what is arguably the best known performance of his career--as the young, tortured genius, pianist David Helfgott, in Shine (1996).
 Working in tandem with Oscar-winner Geoffrey Rush, who played Helfgott as an older adult, Noah's scenes with Armin Mueller-Stahl, who played the pianist's egregiously abusive father, were incredibly powerful and helped him to win the Film Critics Circle of Australia and Fort Lauderdale International Film Festival awards.
 The variety of Noah's performances have been stunning over the years.
-He played a young Adolf Hitler in the drama Max (2002), a "what-if" spin on Hitler growing up as an angry tortured artist instead of a Fascist dictator following World War I. He played the darkly humorous protagonist in _He Died with a Felafel In His Hand (2001)_ and the titular Jewish outcast in _Simon Magus (1999/I)_.
+He played a young Adolf Hitler in the drama Max (2002), a "what-if" spin on Hitler growing up as an angry tortured artist instead of a Fascist dictator following World War I. He played the darkly humorous protagonist in He Died with a Felafel in His Hand (2001) and the titular Jewish outcast in Simon Magus (1999).